-It is the provider's responsibility to ensure that the information contained in his/her EFT record is accurate.
-The Provider Enrollment Unit must be notified prior to a change in the provider's bank account in order to ensure that payments are made to the appropriate account.
-EFT payments that are sent to incorrect accounts can result in extensive delays in the subsequent receipt of payments.
+It is the provider's responsibility to ensure that the information contained in their EFT record is accurate.
+The PEU must be notified prior to a change in the provider's bank account in order to ensure that payments are made to the appropriate account.
+EFT payments that are sent to incorrect accounts may result in extensive delays in the subsequent receipt of payments.